* * * SPOILER WARNING * * *

 “I ain’t joining the Institute.
 Fuck that.”

 “Well, yeah, fuck that.
-No matter how clean and shiny it is – and it is very clean and very shiny – it’s fucked up.
+They’re too shiny and clean.
 But what if I tip the odds in the Brotherhood’s favor?
 Give them some insider information about the Institute?”

 “Seeing as you’ve been inside.”

-“The Brotherhood is just another raider gang, with better weapons and no chems.
+“Exactly.
+So let’s join the Brotherhood.
+It’s just another gang, with better weapons and no chems.
 Isn’t that what you want?
 You’re always bitching at me whenever I use mentats or jet.”

 “I’m not very good at behaving myself or taking orders.
 That’s why I never joined the Gunners.
 Well, that, and I don’t get hard for assaultrons.”